 There are certain acts and transactions which are legally deemed to be detrimental to the insolvent company's estate.
-Other than these, acts performed within two years prior to the opening of the corporate bankruptcy proceedings that generally diminish, jeopardise or delay the rights of the debtor's creditors may be qualified as detrimental to the insolvent estate, provided that challenge of these acts requires proof of bad faith of the relevant parties.
+Other than these, acts performed within two years prior to the opening of the corporate bankruptcy proceedings that generally diminish, jeopardise or delay the rights of the debtor's creditors may be qualified as detrimental to the insolvent estate, provided bad faith of the relevant parties is proven.
 Bad faith is presumed by law in the case that the counterparty or the beneficiary of the act is related to the insolvent entity.